Pineland Farms

 Pineland Farms is a 5000 acre farm and recreational property in the eastern part of New Gloucester, Maine.
 It is partly on the site of the former Pineland Hospital and Training Center.

 History

-In the early part of the 20th century, the State of Maine purchased six farms in New Gloucester, Maine, which became known as Pineland Farms.
+In the early 20th century, the State of Maine purchased six farms in New Gloucester, Maine, which became known as Pineland Farms.
 The purpose of this purchase was to build the Maine School for the Feeble Minded on part of the land and continue farming on the rest of it.